Little Caesars Founder Mike Ilitch Paid Rosa Parks’ Rent For Over A Decade

 — SAVE MEDICARE (@TravisSMcClain) February 16, 2017

-In addition to his sports and business endeavors in Detroit, which included setting up within the city the headquarters of the wildly successful Little Caesars enterprises, Ilitch and his wife have been widely credited with helping reform the impoverished Michigan city.
+In addition to his sports and business endeavors in Detroit, which included setting up within the city the headquarters of the wildly successful Little Caesars Enterprises, Ilitch and his wife have been widely credited with helping reform the impoverished Michigan city.
 Some have even said that Ilitch and his wife, with their good works and conscientious business decisions, helped “usher in a new era” for the former “Rock City.”

 “You’ll never discover new oceans unless you have the courage to lose sight of the shore.
 Mike and (his wife) Marian had the courage to lose sight of the shore and discover new oceans.
 They kept pushing Detroit, and had it not been for them, I am saying, Detroit would not be in the renaissance that they’re in now.”

-The involvement of the Little Caesars founder in the support of civil rights pioneer Rosa Park’s final years of life has once again been thrust into the spotlight due to the tragic death of Mike Ilitch on February 10.
+The involvement of the Little Caesars founder in support of civil rights pioneer Rosa Park’s final years of life has once again been thrust into the spotlight due to the tragic death of Mike Ilitch on February 10.
 That’s when Michigan Lieutenant Governor Brian Calley took to social media to share a link discussing the Little Caesars founders quiet charity.

 According to the Lieutenant Governor, his post was intended to draw attention to who the Little Ceasars founder was at his core.